 Standard Hotel: Super 8 by Wyndham Billings or equivalent

-Billings - Devils Tower - Mount Rushmore - Keystone - Rapid (351 miles)
+Billings - Devils Tower - Mount Rushmore - Rapid City (351 miles)

 Today we will visit the two-world famous national monuments in the United States, Devil's Tower National Monument in the northeast corner of Wyoming and Mt Rushmore National Monument at the northwest corner of South Dakota.
-In the evening, we will visit have dinner in Keystone.
+We will also visit Presidential Wax Museum and Bear Country USA.
+In the evening, we will visit have dinner at Wall Drug Resturant (optional).
 We will stay overnight at a hotel in Rapid City.